beauhodes/beauhodes.github.io/_posts/2021-05-12-ethereum-scaling.md

   <img src="ETHSwap.jpg" width="350" title="ETH for USDT Swap">
 </p>
 <br/>
 That’ll be a $350 gas fee - insane.
 I would be at a net loss of about ~330 just to swap one token to another.
-Let’s also take a look at the Ethereum gas and daily transaction charts from 2018 to today:
+To get a better picture of why this is, let's take a look at the Ethereum gas and daily transaction charts from 2018 to today:
 <br/>
 <br/>
 <p align="center">